AftabHussain/ibmdb2/notes.md

 ________

-Connecting to a IBM DB2 Database on the IBM Cloud using connection strings via sql in a python interpreter (This setup was done from the JupyterLab environment, in the IBM Skills Network Labs Platform):
+Connecting to a IBM DB2 Database on the IBM Cloud using connection strings via sql in a python interpreter (This setup was done from the JupyterLab environment, in the IBM Skills Network Labs platform):
 ```python
 #%sql ibm_db_sa://my-username:my-password@my-hostname:my-port/my-db-name
 %sql ibm_db_sa://xxxxxx:xxxxx@dashdb-txn-sbox-yp-dal09-03.services.dal.bluemix.net:50000/BLUDB